MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.PublishFileName.md

 ## Remarks

-Specifying a file name for a Web page is optional.
+Specifying a file name for a webpage is optional.
 When a publication is saved as filtered HTML, Microsoft Publisher automatically generates a file name for any Web page that does not have a file name specified.
 Use the  **[SaveAs](Publisher.Document.SaveAs.md)** method of the **[Document](Publisher.Document.md)** object to save a publication as filtered HTML.

 User-defined file names are used only when a publication is saved as filtered HTML.